HankB/Linux_ZFS_Root/Debian/README.md

 When the script changes to accommodate either of these, all tests will be repeated.

-The next effort will be to bring the script into compliance with the instructrions (eliminating the BACKPORTS and EXPERIMENTAL options.
+The next effort will be to bring the script into compliance with the instructions (eliminating the BACKPORTS and EXPERIMENTAL options.
 BACKPORTS will be the default and
 EXPERIMENTAL has been eliminated.)
+Note: this work has been completed but not thoroughly tested.

 The next effort after that will be to revise the test scripts.
 They have grown in an ad-hoc fashion as testing has been performed on different machines.
 They can be configured such that the same script will work on all test enviroments (presently Virtualbox VMs.)
 And each of the 18 test cases will get its own script.